BETA PRODUCT

 Is the nonprofit using or creating open source technology?

-Has the nonprofit considered leveraging open source tools or contributing to open source communities?
+Use this prompt to discern whether the nonprofit has considered leveraging open source tools or contributing to open source communities.
 This can reduce costs and expand impact.

 What is the AI solution's budget, and how will the grant funds be used?